How to get help from our foodbank.

-If you don’t have any agency working with you you can call Citizens Advice Trafford 0300 330 9073 (8.30am to 5.30pm, Monday to Friday). select option 4 for Trafford.
-Someone there will help you access the support you need.
+If you don’t have any agency working with you, you can call Citizens Advice Trafford 0300 330 9073 (8.30am to 5.30pm, Monday to Friday). select option 4 for Trafford.
+Someone there will help you access the support and food you need.

 We are no longer issuing paper vouchers or carrying out our face to face service.

 Agencies partnering with us will issue an electronic voucher.
 This e-voucher will show on our system and we will deliver the food parcel to you in an unmarked vehicle.

 The most important step for you is to get a foodbank voucher.